bioinfo-cnb/bionmf-gpu/doc/installation_guide.txt.md

 The compilation process can be customized with the following parameters:

-   * `CUDA_HOME`: CUDA Toolkit installation path.
-It may be an environment variable or an argument.
-If not specified, it will be derived from your `PATH` environment variable by looking for `nvcc`, or the compiler specified in `NVCC` (see below a list of parameters to override default compilers).
-     **Warning**: Folder names containing whitespace characters are **not** supported.
-In that case, please set a soft link.
-For instance:

-            $>  `ln  -s  /opt/cuda\ toolkit   /opt/cudaToolkit`
-     This parameter is ignored by target `tools`.

    * `SM_VERSIONS`: Target GPU architecture(s).
 This parameter may be an environment variable or an argument.
      Device code will be generated for the specified *Compute Capability(-ies)* (CC).
      For instance, `SM_VERSIONS="10-13  30  PTX35"`: